MarcStan/host-merger/Readme.md

 ## Setup

-Run the ARM deployment via Deploy.ps1 script with the desired resourcegroup name.
+Run the ARM deployment via Deploy.ps1 script with the desired resourcegroup name then modify the `azure-pipeline.yaml` to also use said resourcegroup name andmodify the appSettings parameters in the yaml file if need be.

-**Manually** create a keyvault and grant the MSI of the function app secret read+list permissions.

-**Manually** fill the keyvault with the needed secrets (check Configuration.cs for the values needed).

-**Manually** configure the function to use the keyvault (set KeyVaultName in app settings).

-Run function code deployment.
+Run function code deployment (e.g. via `azure-pipelines.yaml`) or deploy the function manually.

-**Manually** set keyvault name in configuration (e.g. vsts app settings override).
+It will run automatically once per day, or whenever the config/whitelist file is modified.